-Library and librarian
+Libraries and librarian

-We are very proud of the library at Queen's Hill Primary and Nursery School.
-Our librarian has worked hard to provide an engaging environment that provide children with a range of genres to choose from, including texts from other cultures.
+We are very proud of our two libraries at Queen's Hill Primary and Nursery School.
+Our librarian has worked hard to provide engaging environments that provides children with a range of genres to choose from, including texts from other cultures.
 Children have the opportunity to request texts, so our collection is kept up to date to engage readers and encourage them to come to the library in their own time.
-Fortnightly on Thursdays, children can choose texts from the library bus.
+Once per month on a Thursday, children can choose texts from the library bus.